Yoast/wordpress-seo/readme.txt

 * Fixes a bug where the Baidu Webmaster Tools link would go to the wrong page.
 Props to [@SavPhill](https://github.com/SavPhill).
 * Fixes a bug where the content analysis would not load when editing web stories in the Web Stories plug-in.
 * Fixes a bug where the highlighting functionality would not be working when highlighting content in lists items in the Block editor in WordPress 6.1.
-* Fixes a bug where the `<title>` tag could be missing when publishing a story with the Web Stories plugin.
+* Fixes a bug where the `<title>` tag would potentially be missing when publishing a story with the Web Stories plugin.
 Props to [@swissspidy](https://github.com/swissspidy).
-* Improved line ending handling for robots.txt contents.

 #### Other

 * Adds documentation on GitHub about the inclusive language analysis.
-* Allow using the `yoast_seo_development_mode` to override the `wp_get_environment_type()` result to `production`.
+* Allows using the `yoast_seo_development_mode` to override the `wp_get_environment_type()` result to `production`.
 * Corrects the documentation on GitHub about morphology support.
-* Deprecates the integration with The Events Calendar plugin, following the release of its version 6.0.4 which integrates with Yoast SEO.
+* Deprecates the integration with the `The Events Calendar` plugin, following the release of its version 6.0.4 which integrates with Yoast SEO.
-* Disallow setting or unsetting any dynamic properties on Abstract_Main.
+* Disallows setting or unsetting any dynamic properties on `Abstract_Main`.
-* Improve compatibility with PHP 8.2
+* Improves compatibility with PHP 8.2.
-* Improved PHP 8.2 compatibility
-* Improve PHP 8.2 compatibility
+* Improves line ending handling for `robots.txt` contents.
-* Introduces a notice on the WordPress dashboard and the Yoast SEO dashboard to let users know we're dropping support for PHP < 7.2 starting March 1st, 2023.
+* Introduces a notice on the WordPress dashboard and the Yoast SEO dashboard to let users know we are dropping support for PHP < 7.2 starting March 1st, 2023.
-* Reduce noise from PHP 8.1 deprecations
+* Reduces noise from PHP 8.1 deprecations.
 * Removes the note in the readability analysis results that tells users that the _Flesch reading ease_ score has moved to the _Insights_ section.
 * Removes the Yoast i18n package.
 * Resolves a typo in the feedback string for the phrase `exotic` in the inclusive language analysis.